Paul Tassone

 Paul Tassone (born 27 October 1969) is an Australian actor most known for his work as Nelson Curtis on All Saints, an Australian hospital drama.
 In late 2007–2008, he played a reverend who turned out to be a violent stalker as a result of a brain tumor on Home and Away.
 Tassone also starred as corrupt cop Dennis Kelly in the drama Underbelly: A Tale of Two Cities and reprised the role for the third season which is titled Underbelly: The Golden Mile.
 He has also had guest appearances on City Homicide and Rescue: Special Ops.

+In 2020, Tassone provided the voice and motion capture for the video game Mafia: Definitive Edition.

+In 2022, Tassone appeared in Russell Crowe thriller Poker Face.

+On 8 December 2024, Tassone was announced in the cast for series 3 of Foxtel legal drama The Twelve.